SebastianZaha/user_resources/README.md

 --------------

-To enable support for the following, include the helpers by putting `include UserResources::ControllerActions` in your `ApplicationController`.
+To enable support for the following, include the helpers by putting `include UserResources::Controller` in your `ApplicationController`.

 Since we handled many of the points of our introduction already (in the model), the controller does not have to do much anymore.
 This is what it would look like: